apache/incubator-pagespeed-ngx/README.md

       pagespeed ExperimentSpec "id=3;percent=50;default";
       pagespeed ExperimentSpec "id=4;percent=50";

+#### Testing with valgrind

+To run nginx as a single process, which is much easier to debug with valgrind, put at the top of your config:

+    daemon off;
+    master_process off;

+Then run nginx with valgrind:

+    valgrind --leak-check=full /path/to/nginx/sbin/nginx

+Because valgrind puts its results on stderr and there are a lot of them, it can be useful to log that:

+    ERR_FILE=~/tmp.ngx_pagespeed.valgrind.$(date +%s).err ; valgrind --leak-check=full /path/to/nginx/sbin/nginx 2> $ERR_FILE ; echo $ERR_FILE

 ## Preparing the binary distribution

 If you just want to run ngx_pagespeed you don't need this.
 This is